 2014 Award Winner

-We are pleased to announce the Department of Bioengineering in the Swanson School of Engineering as this year's recipient of the University of Pittsburgh Chancellor's Affirmative Action Award.
+We are pleased to announce the 2014 awardees of the University of Pittsburgh Chancellor's Affirmative Action Award.
 On June 11, 2014 Chancellor Mark Norden berg announced to the University Senate and presented awards to two University programs: The Department of Physical Medicine and Rehabilitation and the Career Education and Enhancement for Health Care Research Diversity Program (CEED).
-The Affirmative Action Award is presented annually to an outstanding University program area or individual that has made a significant contribution in the increase of access to and full participation in all aspects of University functions by minorities and women and those who have been declared members of protected classes by executive orders, legislation or court decisions and any other under-represented individuals or groups.
+The Affirmative Action Award is presented annually to an outstanding University program area or individual that has made a significant contribution in the increase of access to and full participation in all aspects of University functions by minorities, women, others who have been declared members of protected classes by executive orders, legislation or court decisions and any other under-represented individuals or groups.

 - Preventing Sexual Harassment Course